jackgerety/VCV_Gesture_Voltage_Control/README.md

 ![enableConnection](https://github.com/user-attachments/assets/a8e10b6b-a8c9-40c5-9c22-86c0990407bf)

-yor python script then should be able to send osc messages to the cvOSCcv plugin after this step. if it doesn't, it might be because there is a firewall blocking it. for example, this might not work on your university wifi since it is more strict what communication is allowed.
+your python script then should be able to send osc messages to the cvOSCcv plugin after this step. if it doesn't, it might be because there is a firewall blocking it. for example, this might not work on your university wifi since it is more strict what communication is allowed.
 I used my mobile hotspot to test it and it worked fine.

 4. Set up web camera
 - In the python script there should be a line that says: